Last night, our neighbor, Dr. Vince, invited us down for dinner. “We’re doing a competition,” Dr. Vince told Mike. “Sous vide steak vs. grilled.”

-For those unfamiliar, sous vide is the latest gastronomic rage in what’s frequently referred to as molecular or modernist cuisine.
-In a nutshell: food is put into a sealed plastic bag and then cooked in a water bath at a precise temperature, generally one much lower than used in traditional cooking and for a longer period of time.
-Sous vide is French for “under vacuum” or “without air.”
+For those unfamiliar, sous vide grew from the cannon of techniques developed as part of molecular or modernist cuisine.
+In a nutshell: food goes into a sealed plastic bag and is then cooked in a water bath at a precise temperature, generally one much lower than used in traditional cooking and for a longer period of time.
+In French, sous vide means “under vacuum” or “without air.”

 This post was originally published in 2013.
 It has been updated.